 Dynamic Work Instructions (DWI)

 Using the above configuring example, let's now take digital work instructions a step further and examine the concept and execution of dynamic work instructions (DWI) more fully.
 The above mockup shows a dynamic work instruction as it's created in the Work Instruction Editor.
 Once created it's accessible to be imported into any number of tasks.
-And being a DWI each dark gray ring around each bolt is an individual dynamic object, as is the "Big Mistake!" text box—all hidden upon the start of the operation, but revealed or initiated by events.
-At the start of, say, a Torque Task, all the invisible rings remain hidden until the current bolt is called in which a blue ring is shown on the bolt to be fastened.
+And being a DWI each ring (created dark gray) around each bolt is an individual dynamic object, as is the "Big Mistake!" text box—all—hidden upon the start of the operation—but revealed or initiated by events such as a rejection due to over-tightening.
+At the start of, say, a Torque Task, all the dark gray rings remain hidden until the current bolt is called in which a ring colored blue is shown on the bolt to first be fastened.
 Or, at start all the rings turn yellow revealing all the bolts that will need torquing.
 Either way, when a bolt is torqued within its upper and lower limits, the ring turns green—and optionally, the value could be shown aside the torqued bolt as it does in the task list.
 The ring turns green and the next bolt gets a blue ring.
 If a torque is lower or higher than its configured limits, the ring turns red and the "Big Mistake!" banner shows.
 In addition, any number of other events can easily be configured—a different work instruction shows after X-minutes, a fog horn blares three times, an Andon warning light glares, the station monitor whispers in a French accent, "You're in trouble," while a hologram of Chuck Barris banging a gong appears in the aisle next to the station.